 - Orange: Hard

 - Red: Hardest

 Due to the way the fixtures are calculated, there is currently no fixture that is considered ‘very easy’.
-Conversely, Man City and Liverpool away are the only two fixtures are considered ‘hardest’.
+Interestingly, Man City away is the only fixture that is considered ‘hardest’.

 The results of this create a value which generates a Fixture Difficulty Rating.
 This value is converted into the colour which indicates how hard a particular fixture is.
 Dark green is of course the easiest, while red indicates the hardest.